FOR IMMEDIATE RELEASE: February 1, 2010

 "We are pleased that this year's budget once again includes a clear commitment from the administration to pass comprehensive clean energy and climate legislation.
 Returning the revenue from a climate bill to consumers and using it to make investments in clean energy is the right course of action, and that's what the President's Budget envisions.

 "Another very positive element is the president's plans to eliminate some $40 billion in taxpayer-funded giveaways to Big Oil.
 At a time of rising gas prices--and rising oil company profits--there's simply no excuse for continuing these wasteful and unnecessary giveaways.
-Eliminating these and other fossil fuel subsidies, as the U.S. and other G20 nations pledged to do last year, will help correct some of the market distortions that unfairly advantage dirty energy at the expense of clean energy.
+Eliminating these and other fossil fuel subsidies, as the U.S. and other G20 nations pledged to do last year, will help elminate some of the market distortions that unfairly advantage dirty energy at the expense of clean energy.
 We hope the Congress will ignore the same old tired scare tactics that the industry will undoubtedly dust off and quickly move forward with implementing this important proposal.

 "We are also glad that this year's budget continues to fund the agencies charged with protecting our land, air, and water, as well other agencies that play a role in building the clean energy economy, at the appropriate levels.
 Indeed, many important programs are even seeing increases from their 2010 levels.
 Taking the agencies off the Bush administration's starvation diet has allowed Lisa Jackson to put the "P" back in EPA, helped Ken Salazar turnaround a very troubled Interior Department, and allowed many other agencies to once again carry out the most basic elements of their missions.